 - Don’t delay or fail to complete an investigation.
 Once a complaint is made, the clock starts ticking.
 If nothing happens after a complaint is made, a court is likely to draw unforgiving conclusions.
 An investigation should also end promptly, or a court may infer that the investigation was deliberately left unresolved.

 - Don’t make the complainant jump through hoops.
 The reporting procedure should be simple.
 It need not require a written statement or even the continuing cooperation of the complainant.
 Once a specific complaint is made, an investigation should begin.

 - Don’t fail to conduct an honest investigation.
 Even if the complaint seems questionable, the employer is better off conducting an investigation.
-Ask for documents and electronic communications.
-Interview witnesses.
-Check attendance, surveillance, calendars, computer records, and so on.
+Ask for documents and electronic communications, such as witness interviews, attendance checks, surveillance, calendars, computer records.
 Obtain all the pertinent evidence and review it.

 - Don’t leak.
 It is important to maintain confidentiality.
 The complainant, witnesses, and the person accused of misconduct should be able to present their evidence without worry that you will tell others.
 Keep in mind that employees may not be obliged to keep quiet, so while word may get around, it should not come from you.